A new computationally efficient algorithm to solve Feature Selection for Functional Data Classification in high-dimensional spaces: Abstract

 \section{Abstract}

-Functional data analysis has emerged as a crucial tool in many contemporary scientific domains that require the integration and interpretation of complex data.
-Moreover, the advent of new technologies has facilitated the collection of a large number of longitudinal variables, making feature selection pivotal for avoiding overfitting and improving prediction performance.
-This paper introduces a novel methodology, called FSFC (Feature Selection for Functional Classification), that addresses the challenge of jointly performing feature selection and classification of functional data in scenarios with categorical responses and longitudinal features.
-Our approach tackles a newly defined optimization problem that integrates logistic loss and functional features to identify the most crucial features for classification.
-To address the minimization procedure, we employ functional principal components and develop a new adaptive version of the Dual Augmented Lagrangian algorithm that leverages the sparsity structure of the problem for dimensionality reduction.
+This paper introduces a novel methodology for Feature Selection for Functional Classification, FSFC, that addresses the challenge of jointly performing feature selection and classification of functional data in scenarios with categorical responses and multivariate longitudinal features.
+FSFC tackles a newly defined optimization problem that integrates logistic loss and functional features to identify the most crucial variables for classification.
+To address the minimization procedure, we employ functional principal components and develop a new adaptive version of the Dual Augmented Lagrangian algorithm.
 The computational efficiency of {FSFC} enables handling high-dimensional scenarios where the number of features may considerably exceed the number of statistical units.
 Simulation experiments demonstrate that {FSFC} outperforms other machine learning and deep learning methods in computational time and classification accuracy.
 Furthermore, the {FSFC} feature selection capability can be leveraged to significantly reduce the problem's dimensionality and enhance the performances of other classification algorithms.
-The efficacy of {FSFC} is also demonstrated through a real data application, analyzing relationships between four chronic diseases and other health and socio-demographic factors.
+The efficacy of {FSFC} is also demonstrated through a real data application, analyzing relationships between four chronic diseases and other health and demographic factors.